VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Content/Objects/MenuLinkType.md

 # MenuLinkType ==~object~==

-The `MenuLinkType` represents a menu link within a menu.
+This type represents a menu link within a menu.
 It defines the properties and characteristics of a single menu link.

 ## Fields